aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-format-powerpoint-charts-aspose-slides-java/_index.md

 ### Formatting Chart Line Style and Setting Rounded Corners
 #### Overview
-This feature allows you to enhance your chart's visual appeal by setting line styles and enabling rounded corners.
+Enhance the visual appeal by applying a solid line fill, a single line style, and rounded corners.

-#### Step-by-Step Implementation
+#### Step‑by‑Step
 **1. Initialize the Presentation Object**
 ```java
 Presentation presentation = new Presentation();